Facebook Designates ‘Diamond And Silk’ Unsafe — Duo Claims Censorship

-The North Carolina sisters known as “Diamond and Silk” have revealed in a series of tweets (see below) that Facebook has determined their content and brand are “unsafe for the community” without a fuller explanation, and in a decision that the social media network says is final.
+The North Carolina sisters known as “Diamond and Silk” have revealed in a series of tweets (see below) that Facebook has determined their content and brand are “unsafe to the community” without a fuller explanation, and in a decision that the social media network says is final.

 This development occurs as CEO Mark Zuckerberg is set to testify before Congress about the rampant harvesting of personal data and privacy violations that has prompted calls across the ideological spectrum for Facebook to be regulated like a public utility.